 The most wild probably has to be the collaboration I did last October with TK Maxx where I jumped out of plane 10,000 feet in the air!
 It was such an exhilarating feeling and working with the brand made me remember just how great they are for designer discounts.
 I’m a regular shopper there so it was great to tie in the brand seamlessly to the blog.

 #11 Have You Ever Blogged Something You Regret?

-Some of my old posts are a big cringe but I wouldn’t regret them per se because you have to go through that stage to learn and better yourself.
-I’m always careful about what I say so I’ve never been in a position where I’ve had to apologies or be remorseful about what I’ve said.
-I’m a true believer in ethical and professional behaviour when it comes to blogging so it means I never have guilt that a secret is going to come out or that I’m going to be found out for something I shouldn’t be doing.
+Some of my old posts are a big cringe!
+But I wouldn’t regret them per se.
+You have to go through that stage to learn and better yourself.
+I’m always careful about what I say.
+I’ve never been in a position where I’ve had to apologise or be remorseful about what I’ve said.
+I’m a true believer in ethical and professional behaviour so it means I never have guilt or worry that I’m going to be found out for something I shouldn’t be doing.

 I do have enormous regret for setting up a project and investing time, energy and money back last year on a new launch with someone.
 On paper it was such an amazing idea but the reality of actually working with a co-partner was somewhat different.
 I learned the hard way not to go into business with just anyone and that all projects are based on professionalism and trust.
 If someone doesn’t have that, the whole thing is destined to fail from the outset.

 #12 What Would You Do If Blogging Didn’t Work Out?